Tag Archives: Self-help; self-improvement; education; homeschooling; free K-12 worksheets

 Pharaoh: The ruler or king of ancient Egypt after Egyptian unification.
 The pharaoh eventually became thought of as a living god.

-King Narmer/Menes: The ancient Egyptian king who, around 3000 BCE, united Upper Egypt and Lower Egypt.
-Narmer was the first Egyptian pharaoh.
+Narmer: The ancient Egyptian king who, around 3000 BCE, united Upper Egypt and Lower Egypt and the first Egyptian pharaoh.
 With his reign, Egypt began moving through three stages: the Old Kingdom, the Middle Kingdom and the New Kingdom.

-Egypt’s Old Kingdom: The period in Egyptian history during which Narmer reigned; pyramids including the Great Pyramid at Giza were built; and the tradition of mummification began.
+Egypt’s Old Kingdom: The period of Egyptian history during which Narmer reigned; pyramids including the Great Pyramid at Giza were built; and the tradition of mummification began

-Egypt’s Middle Kingdom: The period in Egyptian history during which, after a time of decline, Mentuhotep restored Egypt’s greatness and fIne art and literature flourished.
+Egypt’s Middle Kingdom: The period of Egyptian history during which, after a time of decline, Mentuhotep restored Egypt’s greatness and fine arts and literature flourished.
 Though during this time Egypt invaded Nubia for gold, it remained mostly isolated.

-Egypt’s New Kingdom: The period in Egyptian history during which, after another brief decline, Egypt’s golden age took place.
-With a more aggressive leadership in power, Egypt took Nubian slaves; engaged in wars with the Hittites and Arameans; became known abroad; conquered Palestine; had a caste system with a wealthy noble class, a scribe/priest class, a merchant class and a peasant farmer class; had legal equality of men and women.
+Egypt’s New Kingdom: The period of Egyptian history during which, after another brief decline, Egypt’s golden age took place.
+It is known for its aggressive policies; for its wars with the Hittites and Arameans; for its taking of Nubian slaves; for its conquering of Palestine for a time; and for its legal equality of men and women.

 Mummification: The process of preserving dead bodies into very long-lasting mummies.
-It involved a great deal of salt and cloth wrapping.
+It involved a great deal of salt and cloth wrapping and took 70 days to complete.
 Mummies of pharaohs were often buried in pyramids.
-Took 70 days.

 The Valley of the Kings: A large, once-secret burial site in ancient Egypt that included many buried pyramids that once housed bodies of New Kingdom pharaohs.
 King Tut’s body was found there in the 1900s in a pyramid stuffed with treasure.